bocoup/Assistive-Webdriver/vagrant/macos1015/README.md

 Next, **on the host system**, install VirtualBox Guest Additions:

-1. **On the host system**, use the VirtualBox user interface to select the "Devices" menu, and the "Insert Guest Additions CD image..." menu item
+1. **On the host system**, use the VirtualBox user interface to select the "Devices" menu, and the "Insert Guest Additions CD image..." menu item.
+(If VirtualBox reports an error for this step, then mount the CD image using VirtualBox's generic mechanism: shut down the virtual machine, open its "Settings" menu, navigate to the "Storage" tab, select the "Adds optical drive." button, select `VBoxGuestAdditions.iso` from the list that appears, and start the virtual machine again.)
 2. **On the guest system**, open the disc that appears on the Desktop
 3. Run the file named `VBoxDarwinAdditions.pkg`
 4. Advance through the installation prompts.
 The installation is expected to fail.